iptizer/k8s-workshop/docs/basics/overview.md

 ## Container

 A container (Docker container) is a normal Linux process (from the perspective of a server).
-Meaning: On a server that runs a postgres database container, the database process can be seen.
+Meaning: On a server that runs a postgres database container, the database process can be seen and the host has access to everything.
+(When you are root.)

 The trick lies in the view of the process.
 The process is isolated from the server it runs on.
+Meaning from within the container, there is no access to the host node.
+(It can be configured, but usually access is prevented.)

 The benefit of a container comes from the fact, that it is shipped including all required libraries.
 It also decouples "application data" and "peresistent data".
 This solves a lot of issues, for example "dependendency problems" and "application update process".